Body dysmorphic disorder: Comorbidity

 BDD is frequently comorbid with anxiety, depression, psychotic, or bipolar spectrum disorders.
 BDD is particularly associated with anxiety disorders, especially social anxiety disorder, as individuals often fear being judged for their appearance and avoid social interactions.
 BDD also frequently coexists with depression, with feelings of sadness and hopelessness often arising when obsessing over perceived flaws, sometimes leading to suicidal ideation and the development of MDD.

-Although, OCD compulsions can be more varied, BDD-related compulsions typically are center around appearance, which is what led to its inclusion within the obsessive-compulsive spectrum in the DSM-5 (American Psychiatric Association, 2013).
+Although, OCD compulsions can be more varied, BDD-related compulsions typically are centered around appearance, which is what led to its inclusion within the obsessive-compulsive spectrum in the DSM-5 (American Psychiatric Association, 2013).
 Anorexia nervosa and bulimia nervosa are eating disorders which are commonly observed in individuals with BDD, as altered body image concerns lead to disordered eating behaviors in an attempt to alter perceived flaws.

 Treatment

 Medication and psychotherapy

 Anti-depressant medication, such as selective serotonin reuptake inhibitors (SSRIs), and cognitive-behavioral therapy (CBT) are considered effective.
 SSRIs can help relieve obsessive–compulsive and delusional traits, while cognitive-behavioral therapy can help patients recognize faulty thought patterns.
 A study was done by Dr. Sabine Wilhelm where she and her colleagues created and tested a treatment manual specializing in BDD symptoms that resulted in improved symptoms with no asymptomatic decline.
-Core treatment elements include Psychoeducation and Case Formulation, Cognitive Restructuring, Exposure and Ritual Prevention and Mindfulness/Perceptual Retraining.
+Core treatment elements include psychoeducation and case formulation, cognitive restructuring, exposure and ritual prevention and mindfulness/perceptual retraining.
 Before treatment, it can help to provide psychoeducation, as with self-help books and support websites.